ycs77/inertia-laravel-ssr-head/README.md

 Simple SSR Head for Inertia Laravel

-- 🕶️ Solves the Open Graph Meta crawling in small Inertia.js x Laravel app
+- 🕶️ Solves the Open Graph Meta crawling in Inertia.js x Laravel app
 - ❌ No Headless Chrome, Node.js or PHP V8 Extension

-**NOT a full SSR solution!!
+### **NOT a full SSR solution!!
 It doesn't solve the SEO problem!**

 Because I made this package to make it easier for bot to crawl Open Graph Meta on Inertia.js App **without installing** (or can't installing) Headless Chrome, Node.js or PHP V8 Extension.